 I believe education should be fun, loving, inviting, challenging, and organized.

-The University of Chicago - BA, Economics
+Undergraduate Degree: The University of Chicago - Bachelor in Arts, Economics

 SAT Verbal: 740